Lightilrion/WhiteTilesDontTap_Bot/README.md

 # Compiling
  You have to compile this project in x64.
 # Installing
- You can download a already compiled version, which is in the folder compiled.
+ You can download an already compiled version, which is in the folder compiled.